episode6/deployable/README.md

 // to deploy a JAR
 apply plugin: 'com.episode6.hackit.deployable.jar'

-// to deploy an AAR
+// to deploy an Android AAR
 apply plugin: 'com.episode6.hackit.deployable.aar'

+// to deploy a JAR with kotlin support
+// (requires org.jetbrains.dokka:dokka-gradle-plugin on the classpath)
+apply plugin: 'com.episode6.hackit.deployable.kt.jar'

+// to deploy an Android AAR with kotlin support
+// (requires org.jetbrains.dokka:dokka-android-gradle-plugin on the classpath)
+apply plugin: 'com.episode6.hackit.deployable.kt.aar'
 ```

 If you need kotlin support, you must also include dokka on your buildscript classpath (for javadoc support) and use one of the `kt` plugins instead